See More Projects

 These collaborative efforts have both informed, and been informed by, the culture of wellness in the Faculty at WSE and in school communities across Alberta.
 The results of this work has been a prototype for a system of wellness education, modelled on the CSH approach and involving the development of key partnerships, addressing the social and physical environments of the faculty, implementing healthy school policies and requiring mandatory coursework in wellness education.

-This work has since evolved to include work with 3 other project sites in an intensive way (the University of Alberta (U of A), University of Lethbridge (U of L) and Concordia University of Edmonton (CUE)), and a total of 9 other corresponding sites that are involved in a network of universities sharing their journeys.
+This work has since evolved to include work with three other project sites in an intensive way (the University of Alberta (U of A), University of Lethbridge (U of L) and Concordia University of Edmonton (CUE)), and a total of 14 other corresponding sites that are involved in a network of universities sharing their journeys.

-Corresponding national sites are involved through the National Forum on Wellness in Post Secondary Education, which was hosted for the first time in November 2018 at Concordia University of Edmonton.
-The 2019 National Forum is being co-hosted by Ever Active Schools, the Werklund School of Education and the University of British Columbia in Vancouver, BC on October 17th and 18th, 2019.
-The National Forum provides a unique opportunity for each university to showcase the work being done and learn from one another.
+Corresponding national sites have been involved through the National Forum on Wellness in Post Secondary Education, which was hosted for the first time in November 2018 at Concordia University of Edmonton, and then most recently at the University of British Columbia in Vancouver, BC in October 2019, co-hosted by Ever Active Schools, the Werklund School of Education and the University of British Columbia.
+Ever Active Schools and the Werklund School of Education are now seeking up to five additional pilot sites in faculties of education across Canada to further engage these corresponding sites.